 Local employers are given the opportunity to observe potential employers at no financial cost to them.
 Often when a vacancy does appear, a GATEWAY student is given first option, as the employer already knows the person is committed and interested.

-Any senior student interested in GATEWAY should contact either Mrs Sawyer or Mrs Driver.
+Any senior student interested in GATEWAY should contact either Mrs Sawyer or Mrs Donovan.